fatkodima/online_migrations/README.md

    end
    ```

+3. Make sure your application works with values in both formats (when read from the database, converting
+during writes works automatically).
+For most column type changes, this does not need any updates in the app.
+4. Deploy
-3. Copy indexes, foreign keys, check constraints, NOT NULL constraint, swap new column in place:
+5. Copy indexes, foreign keys, check constraints, NOT NULL constraint, swap new column in place:

    ```ruby
    class FinalizeChangeFilesSizeType < ActiveRecord::Migration[7.1]